hypervel/hypervel.org/docs/docs/packages.md

 },
 ```

-Once your package has been configured for discovery, Laravel Hyperf will automatically register its service providers and facades when it is installed, creating a convenient installation experience for your package's users.
+Once your package has been configured for discovery, Hypervel will automatically register its service providers and facades when it is installed, creating a convenient installation experience for your package's users.

 #### Opting Out of Package Discovery